-CYTOLOGIA, International Journal of Cytogenetics and Cell Biology, will receive original articles in the field of Cell Sciences including cytology, cytogenetics, and cell biology in a wide range of organisms using a variety of research methods.
-Editors will decide whether manuscripts meet publication criteria in this journal after peer review.
-CYTOLOGIA is published quarterly in March, June, September and December except otherwise stated.
+Cytologia, an international journal of cytogenetics and cell biology, will receive original articles in the field of cell sciences, including cytology, cytogenetics, and cell biology in a wide range of organisms using a variety of research methods.
+The editors will decide whether manuscripts meet the publication criteria for the journal after peer review.
+Cytologia is published quarterly in March, June, September, and December, unless otherwise stated.

-Regular Article describes new, original work and should be arranged in the following sequence: (1) Title page, (2) Text composing of Introduction, Materials and methods, Results, and Discussion, (3) Acknowledgments, (4) References, (5) Tables, (6) Figure legends, and (7) Figures.
-Articles should be no more than SIX printed pages, overage fees will be charged.
+Regular Articles describe new, original work and should be arranged in the following sequence: (1) Title page, (2) Text comprising the Introduction, Materials and methods, Results, and Discussion, (3) Acknowledgments, (4) References, (5) Tables, (6) Figure legends, and (7) Figures.
+If articles exceed SIX printed pages, overage fees will be charged.

-Cytologia Focus is designed to be a mini review that high-lights of recent findings, new concepts or an overview of CYTOLOGIA articles.
-This article should have with only one figure.
-Preparation of the manuscript is the same as Regular Articles.
-Sections of the Cytologia Focus should be arranged in the following sequence: (1) Title page, (2) Text (within 4,000 words including spaces), (3) Acknowledgments, (4) References, and (5) Color Figure.
-The articles should comprise no more FIVE printed pages.
+Cytologia Focus papers are designed to be mini reviews that highlight recent findings, new concepts, or an overview of Cytologia articles.
+This article should have only one figure.
+Preparation of the manuscript follows the same procedure as for Regular Articles.
+The sections of a Cytologia Focus paper should be arranged in the following sequence: (1) Title page, (2) Text (maximum 4,000 words including spaces), (3) Acknowledgments, (4) References, and (5) Color Figure.

-Technical Note aims to introduce new techniques and findings with a cover color photo.
-Usually, either of editors will invite authors to contribute this type of manuscripts; however, submission by the authors will also be considered.
-Authors with novel topics including techniques and impressive figures are encouraged to have contact with the editorial office.
-Sections of the Technical Note should be arranged in following sequence: (1) Title page, (2) Text (within 1,000 words including spaces, acknowledgments, and references), and (3) Color Figure as a cover photo.
+Technical Notes aim to introduce new techniques and findings with a cover color photo.
+Usually, one of the editors will invite authors to contribute to this type of manuscript; however, submission by the authors will also be considered.
+Authors with novel topics, including techniques, and impressive figures are encouraged to make contact with the editorial office.
+The sections of a Technical Note should be arranged in the following sequence: (1) Title page, (2) Text (within 1,000 words including spaces, acknowledgments, and references), and (3) a color figure as a cover photo.

 1. Submission of manuscripts

-(https://www.editorialmanager.com/cytologia).
-Before your submission, we recommend that you get ORCID ID (https://orcid.org/).
-It is important that the submitted manuscript is written in grammatically correct English and the editors recommended strongly that articles are checked by an English editorial service or a colleague who is a native speaker of English and submitted in a complete and finished form.
+(https://www.editorialmanager.com/Cytologia).
+Before your submission, we recommend that you obtain an ORCID ID (https://orcid.org/).
+It is important that the submitted manuscript is written in grammatically correct English and the editors strongly recommended that articles are checked by an English editorial service or a colleague who is a native speaker of English and submitted in a complete and finished form.

-- Upon registration, please respond to initial all questions.
+- Upon registration, please respond to all questions.

 - Upload files as “Submission file”

-Should the corresponding author not receive a confirmation by e-mail that the manuscript has been received by the Editorial Office, they should check their web submission and inquire to the following editorial office.
+Should the corresponding author not receive a confirmation by e-mail that the manuscript has been received by the Editorial Office, s/he should check the web submission and make an inquiry to the following office.

 The Japan Mendel Society,